How I Invested a Lump Sum Today

 Naturally, this exercise helps me address a few types of questions I receive with one example.
 The questions are:

 1) How would I invest a lump sum today?

 2) Which companies in the Dividend Growth Investor Newsletter Portfolio would I invest in, if I were starting today?

-I am going through the list of portfolio holdings, and have narrowed it down to about 60 companies today.
+I am going through the list of portfolio holdings, and have narrowed it down to about 54 companies today.
 The companies I invest in may vary a little bit, depending on valuations.
 I shared the initial list last week with you.
 Today I just invested the funds.

-I am funding my Roth IRA at Fidelity $6,500.
+I am funding my Roth IRA at Robinhood with $7,000.
 I am equally weighting the contributions in each company at the start and would not be rebalancing ever.
 I turned the DRIP on.
 I will not sell a company unless it cuts or eliminates dividends.